G-Srushti/Quant-Finance-Resources/README.md

 *Finance is mostly details, and just having the ability to systematize and categorize and focus on details can be a huge advantage.* by Micheal Burry

-This resources are specifically meant for **STEM grads**.
+These resources are specifically meant for **STEM grads**.
 Most of the courses are Math or Coding heavy.
 Take it at your own risk.

 ### About me
 I work as a Quant Trader in High Frequency Trading firm focused on Indian Markets in Equities and F&O. I did my Masters (M.Tech) and Bachelors (B.Tech) from [IIT Madras](https://www.iitm.ac.in/) in Automotive Engineering.